cash-flow

 Assimilate the concept of balance .

-Digging operation banks and financial markets .
+Digging operation s banks and financial markets .

 Understand how banks lend to businesses.